rule

 Text 28

+The higher, illumined worlds are His chest, with above it the neck called Mahar.
+His mouth is called Jana while Tapas is the name of the worlds of the forehead with Satyaloka [the world of Truth] as the uppermost of the [middle] worlds of the Original Personality who has a thousand heads.

 The higher illumined worlds are of His chest, with above it the neck called Mahar, His mouth called Jana while Tapas is the name of the worlds of the forehead with Satyaloka [the world of Truth] as the uppermost of the [middle] worlds of the Original Personality who has a thousand heads.

-The higher illumined worlds are of his chest, with above it the neck called Mahar, His mouth called Jana while Tapas is the name of the worlds of the forehead with Sathyaloka [the world of Truth] as the uppermost of the [middle] worlds of the Original Personality who has a thousand heads.
 (Vedabase)

 Text 29

 The gods headed by Indra are His arms, the four directions are His ears and sound is His sense of hearing.
-The nostrils of the Supreme are the As'vinî-Kumâras [a type of demigods], while fragrance is His sense of smell and His mouth the blazing fire.
+The nostrils of the Supreme One are the As'vinî-Kumâras [a type of demigods] while fragrance is His sense of smell and His mouth the blazing fire.

 Text 30

-The sphere of outer space are His eyeballs while His seeing is the sun.
-The eyelids of Vishnu are the day and night, the movements of His eyebrows are the supreme entity [Brahmâ and other demigods], His palate is the director of water [Varuna] and His tongue is verily the nectarine juice.
+The sphere of outer space constitutes the pits of His eyes, while the eyeball of the sun makes up His seeing.
+The eyelids of Vishnu are the day and night, the movements of His eyebrows are the supreme entity [Brahmâ and the other demigods], His palate is the director of water [Varuna] and His tongue is the nectarine juice.

 The sphere of outer space are the pits of His eyes, while the eyeball of the sun is making up His seeing.
 The eyelids of Vishnu are the day and night, the movements of His eyebrows are the supreme entity [Brahmâ and other demigods], His palate is the director of water [Varuna] and His tongue is verily the nectarine juice.
 (Vedabase)